gottagofaster236/SonicVisualSplit/README.md

 check your settings.
 Make sure you've selected the correct video mode and the correct game.
 Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.
+- Note that occasional incorrectly recognized frames are fine, thanks to error detection.
 - If your capture card outputs a too dark image, you'll have to apply a color correction filter (in your streaming software).
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.